Overview

 Clients can request to receive written reports on a quarterly basis.
 Regular reports will generally include appraisals of the account

-assets as of the final day of the month or quarter.
+assets as of the final day of the quarter.
 Special reports may be created to accommodate a client’s requirements.

 We will also meet with clients to review their portfolios, provide more in-depth analysis, and discuss any questions they may have